Chandra Shekhar: Lok Sabha

+Rajya Sabha

 Death

 Chandra Shekhar died on 8 July 2007.
 He had been suffering with multiple myeloma for some time and had been in the Apollo Hospital at New Delhi since May.
 He was survived by two sons.

 Politicians from across the spectrum of Indian parties paid tribute to him and the government of India declared seven days of state mourning.
 He was cremated with full state honours on a traditional funeral pyre at Jannayak Sthal, on the banks of the river Yamuna, on 10 July.
 In August, his ashes were immersed in the river Siruvani.